Trust & Estate Litigation

 - Disputes arising from financial exploitation and elder abuse

-- Claims of breach of fiduciary duty on the part of guardians or conservators
+- Claims of breach of fiduciary duty on the part of conservators

 Trustees owe the beneficiaries of a trust a fiduciary duty.
 When trustees breach their fiduciary duties, interested parties can bring a breach of trust action against the trustee.
 At the Law Office of Daniel Hunt, we thoroughly investigate our clients’ cases and pursue trust litigation for the following types of breach of trust: